Minnesota State Officers

 Greetings CDA Sisters!

-I am looking forward to seeing many of you at the Summer Workshops and continuing the important work of the Catholic Daughters.
-Until then, enjoy this beautiful summer!
+Looking forward to seeing many of you at the Summer Workshops and continuing the important work of the Catholic Daughters.

 God bless you,